Nomenclature and Structure of Organic Compounds: A Comprehensive Guide

 - Atoms and Molecules: Organic compounds are composed of atoms, which are the basic units of matter.
 Atoms are held together by chemical bonds to form molecules, which are the smallest units of a compound that retain its chemical properties.

 - Functional Groups: Functional groups are specific arrangements of atoms within a molecule that determine its chemical properties.
-Common functional groups include alkanes, alkenes, alkynes, alcohols, ketones, aldehydes, and carboxylic acids.
+Common functional groups include alkanes, alkenes, alkynes, alcohols, ketones, aldehydes, carboxylic acids, amines, amides, esters, ethers, etc.

 - Isomers: Isomers are molecules that have the same molecular formula but different structural formulas.
+Isomers can be constitutional isomers (different connectivity) or stereoisomers (same connectivity, different spatial arrangement).
 Isomers have different physical and chemical properties.

 - Spectroscopy: Spectroscopy is a technique used to identify and characterize organic compounds by measuring the interaction of electromagnetic radiation with the molecule.
-Common spectroscopic techniques include nuclear magnetic resonance (NMR) spectroscopy, infrared (IR) spectroscopy, and mass spectrometry.
+Common spectroscopic techniques include nuclear magnetic resonance (NMR) spectroscopy, infrared (IR) spectroscopy, ultraviolet-visible (UV-Vis) spectroscopy, and mass spectrometry (MS).

 - Chromatography: Chromatography is a technique used to separate mixtures of compounds by passing them through a stationary phase and a mobile phase.
 Common chromatographic techniques include gas chromatography (GC) and high-performance liquid chromatography (HPLC).